EwenG/muance/README.md

 #### Removing attributes

-Use `nil` as an attribute value when you want to unset an attribute:
+Use the `nil` value to unset an attribute:

  ```
  (h/div :class (when set-class? "div-class")) ;; Conditionally set the node class